 Best Rosehip Oil For Face Benefits

 What does rosehip oil do to your face?
 There are multiple reasons why rosehip oil is so beneficial to the skin:

 1. It contains vitamins A and C. This helps the skin regenerate and turn over skin old cells.
 This helps give skin that lovely glow and gently works on imperfections to make the skin look flawless.

 2. Rosehip oil “… has relatively high protection against inflammation and oxidative stress” due to its high concentration of antioxidants.
 This helps avoid future damage done by the sun to keep you skin looking young and fresh.

 3. Linoleic oils make up the majority of essential fatty acids in rosehip oil.
 Linoleic oils are so important for the skin!
 They deeply moisturize, keeping the skin barrier strong.
-This hydrates the skin which makes it great for dry, itchy skin.
-Linoelic oil sinks in fast, and can help fight acne as well!
+This hydrates the skin and brings relief to dry, itchy skin.
+Linoleic oil sinks in fast, and can help fight acne as well!
 (More on this below.)